 Though it seems a daunting task at first, you would be surprised what can be accomplished by one or two people.
 Spend 15-30 minutes each evening and work your way across the yard.
 Skipping a TV show could be healthier for you and your lawn!

-To make the job easier, make sure the soil is moist enough to allow the weeds to pull out easily, or for your weeding tool to penetrate the soil.
+Make sure the soil is moist enough to allow the weeds to pull out easily, or for your weeding tool to penetrate the soil.
 Use an old serrated knife.
 A steak knife is good, but larger and stiffer is better.

-The long handled version of this tool is NOT one I would recommend, however.
+The long-handled version of this tool is NOT one I would recommend, however.
 After selling them for a decade, and constantly seeing them returned for breaking or coming loose at the joint connection, I figured they must get too much stress from leverage.
 Good concept, but needs improvement.
 So stick with the short handle if you look at tools in your local store.

 If you need a long handled tool that is easier on your back and hands, then the Oswego GW-1, known as Grandpa's Weeder, has the highest reviews from the folks using them.
 This is not inexpensive, yet it is less than some versions that work in a similar fashion.
-Consider it a one time investment versus the cost of a bottle of weed killer repeatedly.
+Consider it a one time investment versus the cost of a bottle of weed killer you will spend repeatedly.

 Wear gloves, as you get a much better grip.
 The cotton knit gloves with latex palms are not as hot to wear as some gloves, and they work great!
 If, like me, you hate gloves that don't fit well, gloves that are too clumsy to do anything, gloves that are too expensive, those are just a few of the reasons why I love this type of glove.
 Here's a sample, but note that they are available in all sizes, for women and men: Atlas NT370 Nitrile Garden and Work Gloves, Cornflower Blue, Medium

 This site is designed and being constructed to help people build a lawn that is both beautiful and healthy.
 A thick, lush lawn on fertile soil that is watered correctly is, by its nature, very resistant to weeds getting started or surviving.
-Preemergents can help you get to that point by preventing the germination of weed seeds produced the previous season.
-Mowing and watering correctly will also make a difference.

-Go to Top of page
+Go to Top of Page

 Go to Home Page of Lawn Care.